 This past season, Katech engines brought drivers and teams to the podium time and again in three venues: the Trans Am Series, IMSA PC, and the Pirelli World Challenge.

-In the TA1 class, Katech powered Breathless Racing to the 2017 Team Championship, and driver Eddie Francis, Jr. to the Driver’s Championship and the most cumulative wins ever by a TA driver.
+In the TA1 class, Katech powered Breathless Racing to the 2017 Team Championship, and driver Ernie Francis, Jr. to the Driver’s Championship and the most cumulative wins ever by a TA driver.
 Francis began racing with Katech engines in the TA4 class in 2014, and became the youngest driver ever to win TA championship, in 2016.

 Complimenting its success in the TA1 class, Katech provided all 65 series spec LS3 engines for the TA2 class, driven by more than 20 teams, including champion Gar Robinson for Robinson Racing.